N.Korea resumes missile tests with first launch in a month | Law-Order

 N.Korea resumes missile tests with first launch in a month

-The largest weapon test-fired since 2017, the Hwasong-12 was reported to have flown to an altitude of about 2,000 km (1,200 miles) and range of 800 km (500 miles).
-That capped a record month of mostly short-range missile launches in January.
-LAUNCH AMID S.KOREA ELECTION, 'PUTIN'S WAR'
+The largest weapon test-fired since 2017, the Hwasong-12 was reported to have flown to an altitude of about 2,000 km (1,200 miles) and a range of about 800 km (500 miles).
+That capped a month of mostly short-range missile launches in January.
+ELECTION LOOMING

-Sunday's launch came less than two weeks ahead of South Korea's March 9 presidential election, amid fears by some in Seoul and Tokyo that Pyongyang may push ahead with missile development while international attention is focused on Russia's invasion of Ukraine.
+Sunday's launch came less than two weeks ahead of South Korea's March 9 presidential election and amid fears by some in Seoul and Tokyo that North Korea may push ahead with missile development while international attention is focused on Russia's invasion of Ukraine.
 "This launch comes as the international community is responding to the Russian invasion of Ukraine, and if North Korea is making use of that situation, it is something we cannot tolerate," Kishi said.

-The leading conservative candidate, Yoon Suk-Yeol, warned last week that North Korea could see the Ukraine crisis as "an opportunity for launching its own provocation."
-Candidates and analysts have noted, however, that even before the invasion North Korean leader Kim Jong Un was overseeing an increase in missile tests as talks with the United States and its allies remain stalled.
+The leading conservative candidate, Yoon Suk-Yeol, said last week that North Korea could see the Ukraine crisis as "an opportunity for launching its own provocation."
+Candidates and analysts have noted that even before the invasion North Korean leader Kim Jong Un was overseeing an increase in missile tests as talks with the United States and its allies remain stalled.

 China's representative on the Korean Peninsula, Liu Xiaoming, said on Sunday he spoke by phone with his U.S. counterpart, Sung Kim, and urged the United States to address North Korea's legitimate and reasonable concerns with greater attention, so as to create conditions for restarting dialogue.
 "I pointed out that, under current situation, relevant parties should be cautious in words and actions, avoid stimulating each other, so as to prevent escalation of tension on the Korean Peninsula," Liu said on Twitter, without specifying when the phone conversation took place and without mentioning the latest test.

-North Korea, which has close ties to China, did not test any missiles during the Beijing Olympics in February.
+North Korea, which has close ties to China, did not test any missiles during this month's Beijing Olympics.
 The 2022 Winter Paralympics begin in Beijing on Friday.
 Complaining of unrelenting "hostile policies" from the United States, North Korea has suggested it could resume testing its longer-range missiles or even nuclear weapons.

-Pyongyang has an ambitious schedule of military modernisation, and the Kim regime's strength and legitimacy have become tied to testing ever-better missiles, said Leif-Eric Easley, a professor at Ewha University in Seoul.
-"North Korea is not going to do anyone the favour of staying quiet while the world deals with Russia's aggression against Ukraine," he said.
+Pyongyang has an ambitious schedule of military modernisation, and the Kim government's strength and legitimacy have become tied to testing ever-better missiles, said Leif-Eric Easley, a professor at Ewha University in Seoul.
+"North Korea is not going to do anyone the favour of staying quiet while the world deals with Russia's aggression against Ukraine," Easley said.

-Washington says it is open to talks with North Korea without preconditions, but Pyongyang has so far rejected those overtures as insincere.
+The United States has said it is open to talks with North Korea without preconditions, but Pyongyang has so far rejected those overtures, calling them insincere.
 North Korea's ballistic missile launches are banned by United Nations Security Council resolutions, which have imposed sanctions on the country over its missile and nuclear weapons programmes.

-In its first comments since Russia's Thursday invasion of Ukraine, North Korea's foreign ministry on Saturday posted a statement by a researcher calling the United States the "root cause" of the European crisis for pursuing unilateral sanctions and pressure while disregarding Russia's legitimate demands for its security.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)